 If you have extra-high arches or “fallen” arches, or if you have abnormal lower body biomechanics of any sort; you probably need arch supports (orthotics).
 We carry some nice, generic orthotics that will work for many people.
 However, some of you will require custom orthotics.
 Allow me to give you an example of why:

-The only custom orthotic company that I recommend for my patients is XTREME FOOTWERKS out of Idaho Springs, CO.
-To find out whether your pain is Disc related, or Piriformis Syndrome, simply call Tracy at (417) 934 6337 to schedule a free consultation with Doctor Schierling.
+The only custom orthotic company that I recommend for my patients is X-treme Footworks out of Idaho Springs, CO.
+To find out whether your pain is Disc related, or Piriformis Syndrome, simply call us at (417) 934 6337 to schedule a free consultation with Doctor Schierling.
 It is imprtant to differentiate Piriformis Syndrome from Disc problems because Piriformis Syndrome will not respond well to Spinal Decompression Therapy --- in fact, it will usually make it worse.